QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 The above example can be extended to multivariate maps without any modifications to the fixed point iteration code

-Using our own, homegrown iteration and simple passing in a bivariate map,
+Using our own, homegrown iteration and simply passing in a bivariate map:

 .. code-block:: julia